jbuehl/solaredge/README.md

 sekey.py
 -----------
-Maintain a JSON file containing the current state of SolarEdge inverters and optimizers.
+Create a file containing the encryption key for a SolarEdge inverter.

 ### Usage
     python sekey.py options [inFile]